infumap/infumap/tools/image_tagging/README.md

   locally if one is not already available

 The service accepts multipart image uploads and forwards them to `llama-server` via its OpenAI-compatible chat completions endpoint.
+It also computes a local image embedding in parallel using `facebook/dinov2-with-registers-base` by default.

 ## Default Layout